Syedmahmood777/Ease_Me/README.md

-# Ease Me : A Mental Health Care App
+# EaseMe : A Mental Health Care App
 ## Project Overview
 * Creating an android app that connects two entities ; Helper and Patient.
 * Integrating sign up and login pages for individual experience and privacy.